 Considering the manga creator’s health right now, a less than positive review of this anime adaptation is probably something you don’t want to read.
 So before I upset anyone expecting nothing but noteworthy praise, please skip this article if you can’t handle artistic criticism and personal opinion, because this one is going to sting a little.

 First of all, I am aware that Monster Musume is a slice of life manga and anime series, which means that the focus is based on everyday life with Monster Girls or rather; what it would be like to live with a harem of Monster Girls.
 Monster Musume is a harem anime and we’ll get that right into the open before I continue to say anything else about it.
 Problem is, this light-hearted approach to a topic that is dealt with so well in Monster Girl Quest Complete and other such H-Games is a bit lacking for me.
-Yes, I know that Monster Girls in this fashion are supposed to be erotic, but the anime suffered from a bit too much fan service to the point where it came off silly.
+Yes, I know that Monster Girls in this fashion are supposed to be erotic, like the ones you’d find on animehentaivideos.xxx, but the anime suffered from a bit too much fan service to the point where it came off silly.
 The series started off with a lamia, then introduced another type of Monster Girl every episode until the main character was completely inundated with them – a centaur girl, a mermaid girl, a slime girl, a harpy girl, a spider girl and right near the end, there was even a Dullahan girl introduced.
 Explaining the circumstances behind that occurrence would only serve to spoil one of the few interesting plots that the anime had, so I won’t ruin it for you.

 Although the anime mainly focuses on the lightweight aspects of this phenomena, there are a few chances where things could have gotten a bit deeper in terms of the plot.
 For instance, a group of Monster Girls act as a sort of task force to eliminate non-human threats (and believe me, the name of said task force was so silly that I don’t even want to speak it here) and are introduced when a group of orcs attempt to take hostages at a manga shop because they complained that there weren’t enough orc based hentai mangas.
 It is worth noting that the color of the orcs and the way that they were dressed resembled an ethnic “thug” stereotype, which I shockingly noticed from the beginning.
 It makes me wonder as to whether or not that was geared to minorities that didn’t feel proper representation in media as of late.
 It was a kind of bizarre circumstance that I would not have expected in this kind of anime.
 Regardless of that, this task force introduces the zombie girl, cyclops girl and a mimic girl, even though the slime girl is also able to mimic to some extent.
 And yes, we do see some action scenes during this later episode, which I feel is well-warranted.